ButteryStancakes/AccurateStaminaDisplay/README.md

 In the original game, the meter appears full until you are at about 90% stamina, and it appears empty when you still have about 20% stamina left.

-Includes configuration settings for added visual cues:
-- Turns the meter red when you are exhausted (can't sprint).
+Includes several configurable settings:
+- Keep the "empty at 20%" behavior, since some players are accustomed to using it as an indicator to not release the sprint key.
+- Display the entire meter, but change its color to red when you can't sprint, so you know how much time is left until you can sprint again.
-- Turns the last 20% of the meter red always, so it's easier to measure exhaustion.
+- Always display the last 20% of the meter in red, a sort of hybrid approach that offers information from both of the above settings.
-- Gradually changes the meter's base color as you inhale TZP for endurance. (orange -> yellow -> green -> white)
+- Gradually change the meter's base color to indicate "endurance" from TZP-inhalant. (orange -> yellow -> green -> white)